Consumer

 (page 1: Absolute to Just) (Kava to Zone) (page 3: tables)

-This page by Tony Quinn lists leading customer magazine publishing agencies, which are otherwise known as:
+This page by Tony Quinn lists the leading content marketing agencies, most of which come from a customer magazine publishing background.
+These are also known as:

-• customer magazine publishers - the main UK term;
+• contract magazine publishers – the main term in the 1980s;

 • corporate publishing agencies;